Frequently Asked Questions:

 How long will take to receive my finished crystal?

-We usually produce the crystal with 2 to 3 days following receipt of your order.
+We usually produce the crystal within 2 to 3 business days following receipt of your order.
 Since each crystal is different and, often, each order contains special instructions, production time varies.
-We use UPP and USPS for all of our shipments.
+We use UPS and USPS for all of our shipments.
 The shipping service you select will determine the time the shipment takes to get to you.

 What if I don’t like the crystal piece you make?